 A foot ulcer is any non-healing wound on the foot.
 It can become infected very easily, so it’s crucial to practice careful wound care immediately.
 This goes even more so for people with diabetes or other circulatory problems (peripheral artery disease, Raynaud’s syndrome, etc.).
 If you have these types of conditions, it is extremely important to check your feet every day.
-Circulatory problems make it hard to feel if there is an injury so you have to rely on your eyes to help find them.
+Circulatory problems make it hard to feel if there is an injury, so you have to rely on your eyes to help find them.

 If you do happen to notice an ulcer on the bottom of your foot, get started with wound care right away.
-If your wound is from stepping on a rusty piece of metal, you should go to a doctor immediately because of the risk of tetanus.

 With regard to first aid, clean your wound with warm (not hot) water and hold off on using soap or other types of ointment just yet.
 Keep it under running water until all of the debris has cleared away.
 If you can, try and get to a doctor to help you with these steps.
-After your injury is cleaned apply a thin layer of antibiotic ointment to prevent any additional bacteria from getting into your body.
+After your injury is cleaned, apply a thin layer of antibiotic ointment to prevent any additional bacteria from getting into your body.